 On March 18, 2003, the Company announced that it would change its revenue recognition policy relating to regional Asian distributors from Point of Purchase (POP), or when the Company ships product to these distributors, to Point of Sale (POS), or when those distributors sell the Company's products to their customers.
 Effective with the date of the change in accounting principle, the Company changed its operating procedures with the regional Asian distributors to allow for broad-based rights of return and price protection.
 These changes resulted in product return rights and protection from pricing changes that were not offered to the regional Asian distributors prior to the change.
 Effective with the date of the change, the regional Asian distributors were advised that they would be given price protection on their on-hand inventory balances if future pricing reductions were made and they were advised they would also be granted the right to return product.
-The change in accounting principle was preferable because: (i) it better reflects the substance of end customer demand for the Company's products, and better focuses the Company on, and allows investors to better understand, end user demand trends for its products; (ii) it provides greater comparability in the resentation of financial results among the Company and its peers.
+The change in accounting principle was preferable because: (i) it better reflects the substance of end customer demand for the Company's products, and better focuses the Company on, and allows investors to better understand, end user demand trends for its products; (ii) it provides uniformity in the revenue recognition policy of the Company; and (iii) this accounting method is consistent with many other companies in the semiconductor industry and provides greater comparability in the presentation of financial results among the Company and its peers.
 To implement the change in revenue recognition, the Company recorded a cumulative effect of change in accounting principle charge of \$11.4 million (net of income taxes of \$6.6 million) as of April 1, 2002.
-The amounts for the three and six-month periods ended September 30, 2002 have been restated to reflect this change in accounting principle.
-This change decreased income before cumulative effect of change principle for the three and six-month periods ended September 30, 2002, by \$767,000 (\$0.00 per share) and \$1,734,000 (\$0.01 per share), respectively.
+The amounts for the three and nine-month periods ended December 31, 2002 have been restated to reflect this change in accounting principle.
+This change decreased income before cumulative effect of change in accounting principle for the three and nine-month periods ended December 31, 2002, by \$655,000 (\$0.00 per sh